linuskmr/fortytwo-lang/future_thoughts.md

 ### Calling libc Functions

-With the `extern` keyword, you can import and use a function from the C standard library in your FTL programm.
+With the `extern` keyword, you can import and use a functions from the C standard library in your FTL programm.

 ```python
 # Import function